Skip to main content

 Tasks are a project-level feature to define a project command system backed by shell scripts.
 Tasks are used to implement development workflows and are accessible through the projen CLI as subcommands.

-The following example defines a task named "hello" which executes the shell command echo hello, world!:
+The following example defines a task named "hello" which runs echo with the argument hello, world!:

 const hello = project.addTask("hello");

-Run npx projen and the task will be available in the CLI:
+Run pnpm dlx projen and the task will be available in the CLI:

 ๐Ÿค– hello | echo hello, world!